mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-13.md

 **🎯 Real-World Use Case:**

-Imagine you’re building a web page with multiple scripts.
+Imagine you're building a web page with multiple scripts.
 To prevent one script from interfering with another, you can use IIFEs to isolate each script's variables.

 Watch Live On Youtube below: